 - 14. Press the new bushing in beam.
-The bushing MUST be oriented, aligned and centered in beam receptacles: - a.
+Bushing MUST be oriented, aligned and centered in beam receptacles: - a.
 Orientate the bushings per (Figure 21). - b.
-Press the bushings into the beam receptacles and center them per (Figure 22). - IMPORTANT: It may be necessary to push the bushing past center approximately 1" (25 mm) and then re-center the bushing to relieve the rubber (Figure 22). - c.
+Press the bushings into the beam receptacles and center them per (Figure 22).

+IMPORTANT: It may be necessary to push the bushing past center approximately 1" (25 mm) and then re-center the bushing (Figure 22).

+- c.
 Inspect the bushing's alignment (Figure 23).
 If the alignment is bad, press out bushing and repeat procedure. - 15.
 Inspect the frame brackets, inside of the washers and SwingAlignTM alignment plates for excessive wear.
 If wear is excessive, refer to Section 14 for replacement information.
 If only SwingAlignTM components need to be replaced, refer to Section 15 for replacement information.

-If only fixed frame bracket components need to be replaced refer to Section 14 for replacement information.

-- 16. Rotate the beams up into the frame brackets and re-install the equalizing beam with new bolts and nuts.
-Position at ride height and torque the fasteners per the specifications listed in Section 16. - 17.
+If only fixed frame bracket components need to be replaced refer to Section 14 for replacement information. - 16.
+Rotate the beams up into frame brackets and re-install the equalizing beam with new bolts and nuts.
+Position at ride height and torque fasteners per specifications listed in Section 18. - 17.
 Re-connect the air springs, shock absorbers and height control valve linkage.
-Torque the fasteners per specifications listed in Section 16. - 18.
-Raise the trailer approximately 2" (51 mm) above the ride height and remove the jack stands. - 19.
+Torque fasteners per specifications listed in Section 16. - 18.
+Reinstall the tires. - 19.
+Once the tires are installed, remove the jackstands from under the axle. - 18.
+Raise the trailer approximately 2" (51 mm) above ride height and remove jack stands. - 19.
 Slowly lower the trailer so that the trailer suspension is fully collapsed. - 20.
 Apply air to the trailer and allow the suspension to return to ride height. - 21.
 Verify all air connection fittings are tight.
-Check all fittings for air leaks by applying a soapy water solution and checking for bubbles at all air connections and fittings. - IMPORTANT: It is the responsibility of the air system installer to secure all air lines and check for any air leaks.
+Check all fittings for air leaks by applying a soapy water solution and checking for bubbles at all air connections and fittings.

+IMPORTANT: It is the responsibility of the air system installer to secure all air lines and check for any air leaks.
 If air leaks are detected, repair as required.